What are Cookie Bars?

-Now that your previous ingredients are well combined and there are no lumps remaining, add in two cups of self rising flour.
+Stir all of your ingredients together until no lumps or clumps remain.
+Once everything is sufficiently blended, add in two cups of self rising flour.

 Carefully stir the flour into the wet ingredients – don’t get too excited about this part or the flour will puff up like a cloud and cover everything!
 Stir and fold the flour into the wet ingredients until there are no pockets of flour remaining and no lumps.
 Your Easter Cookie Bar dough will be pretty thick – that’s good!

-Spray a 9×8 casserole dish with nonstick cooking spray and evenly spread your Easter Cookie Bar dough into the pan.
+Spray a 9×8 or 8×8 casserole dish with nonstick cooking spray and evenly spread the dough for your Easter Cookie Bars into the pan.
 I feel like I need to add that no, my casserole dish isn’t dirty.
-Those brown spots are stains and the signs of a very old, very used, and VERY well loved pan. 😉
+Those brown spots are stains and the signs of a very old, used, and well loved pan.

 Easter Cookie Bars